 How Can Arcadia Power Help Me Save Energy?

-So, when you sign up to be a member of Arcadia Power (it’s free), you’re simply connecting your local utility account to Arcadia Power’s renewable energy resources.
+When you sign up to be a member of Arcadia Power (it’s free), you’re simply connecting your local utility account to Arcadia Power’s renewable energy resources.
 Arcadia buys power from renewable sources.
 Think wind and solar farms.

 Then they sell that renewable power to big utility companies.